 Section 12 of the Act provides for an independent statutory role:

-improve the care, treatment and control of residents or the management of a training
+- inquires into and provides advice to the Minister in relation to any systemic reform needed to improve the care, treatment and control of residents or the management of a training centre

 When addressing these functions, the Training Centre Visitor must pay particular attention to the needs and circumstances of residents who are under guardianship, or are Aboriginal or Torres Strait Islander young people, and those who have a physical, psychological or intellectual disability.